Skip to content

 • Multiple night-market and neighborhood options

 Choose one major museum and do it well.
-Then shift into a neighborhood that feels ‘everyday Taipei’: Zhongshan for design and cafés or Daan for parks and calm.
+The goal is to actually look, not to “complete” galleries.
+After that, shift into a neighborhood that feels like everyday Taipei: Zhongshan for design-y wandering or Daan for parks and calm.

 • Evening: Zhongshan cafés + dinner (or Daan calm dinner)